 I think it’s a general rule among most houseplants lovers to bring the plants outside during summer and then to bring them back indoors for the winter – without bugs!

-Yes, plants, as humans and animals, love the summer and its humidity and we dislike bugs.
+Yes, plants, as humans and animals, love the summer and its humidity and they dislike bugs.
 Both plants and humans hate bugs during summer time, which is why we have to do a proper de-bugging when we think in bringing our lovely indoor plants inside the house.
 As a matter of fact I have the perfect solution for doing that!
 Instead of removing every tiny bug with your hands (at least this method was used by grandma) you can prepare a natural, chemical-free solution perfect to get rid of pests on your houseplants.

 When to bring houseplants indoor?